 - ii.
 There is no reason to suspect that the patient would have had other therapy - b.
-First course of treatment was active surveillance/watchful waiting - c.
-The treatment plan offered multiple treatment options and the patient selected treatment that did not include other therapy - d.
+The treatment plan offered multiple treatment options and the patient selected treatment that did not include other therapy - c.
 Patient elects to pursue no treatment following the discussion of other therapy.
 Discussion does not equal a recommendation.
-Patient's decision not to pursue other therapy is not a refusal of other therapy in this situation. - e.
+Patient's decision not to pursue other therapy is not a refusal of other therapy in this situation. - d.
+First course of treatment was active surveillance/watchful waiting - e.
 Patient diagnosed at autopsy - 2.
 Assign code 1 for - a.
 Hematopoietic treatments such as: phlebotomy or aspirin (See SEERRx and Hematopoietic and Lymphoid Neoplasm Coding Manual and Database for specific guidance on coding)